Midea Dryer Error Codes

 - Malfunctioning NTC (Negative Temperature Coefficient) sensor, which monitors temperature.

-- Tripped or faulty thermal fuse or hi-limit thermostat, safety devices that prevent overheating.
+- Tripped or faulty thermal fuse or high-limit thermostat, safety devices that prevent overheating.

 - Loose or damaged wiring in the heating circuit.